Lakens/statistical_inferences/docs/02-errorcontrol.md

 C) The proportion of false positives for all experiments we have performed is only 5% when you have 50% power – if power increases above 50%, the proportion of false positives for all experiments we have performed becomes smaller.
 D) The proportion of false positives for all experiments we have performed is only 5% when you have 100% power, and it becomes smaller if power is lower than 100%.

 **Q2**: What will make the biggest difference in improving the probability that you will find a true positive?
-Check your answer by shifting the sliders in the online PPV app.
+Check your answer by shifting the sliders in the online PPV app at http://shinyapps.org/apps/PPV/ or https://shiny.ieis.tue.nl/PPV/

 A) Increase the % of a-priori true hypotheses
 B) Decrease the % of a-priori true hypotheses